blakeembrey/js-functools/README.md

 ### `memoize<T, U>(fn: (x: T) => U, cache?: Cache) => (x: T) => U`

 Optimize a function to speed up consecutive calls by caching the result of calls with identical input arguments.
-The cache can be overrriden to implement features such as LRU eviction.
+The cache can be overridden for features such as an LRU cache.

 ```js
 let i = 0